finos/a11y-theme-builder/CONTRIBUTE.md

 * [Identifying and tracking new use cases](https://discoverfinancial.github.io/a11y-theme-builder/contribute)
 * Create an example of the project in real world by building something or showing what others have built.
 * Blog about other people’s projects based on this project.
 Show how it’s used in daily life.
 Take screenshots and make videos!

+To join our community see the [Onboarding Resources](https://github.com/discoverfinancial/a11y-theme-builder/wiki/Onboarding-Resources) page in the wiki.

 ## Project Management
 <!-- Fill out Missing Project Communications Details-->